 Data is shifted out of SDO on the falling edge of SCLK.
-The MSB of fault data is available after \overline{CS} is transitioned low.
-The remaining 3 bits of fault data are shifted out in the following three clock cycles.
+The MSB of fault data is available when \overline{CS} is transitioned low.
+The remaining 7 bits of fault data are shifted out on the following seven clock cycles.
 Fault data is latched into the serial register when \overline{CS} is transitioned low.
-A fault must be present on the high to low transition of \overline{CS} to be captured by the device.
-The \overline{CS} input must be transitioned to a high state after the last bit of serial data has been clocked into the device.
-The rising edge of \overline{CS} inhibits SDI, puts SDO into a high-impedance state, latches the 4 bits of serial data into the output control register, and clears and reenable the serial fault registers (see Figure 13).
-When a shorted-load condition occurs with the TPIC44L01 or TPIC44L03, then the controller must disable and reenable the channel to clear the fault register and \overline{FLT} .
-The TPIC44L02 automatically retries the output and the fault clears after the fault condition has been corrected.
+Fault data must be present on the high-to-low transition of \overline{CS} to be captured by the device.
+The \overline{CS} input must be transitioned to a high state after the last bit of serial data has been clocked into the device. \overline{CS} puts SDO in a high-impedance state, inhibits SDI, latches the 6 bits of serial data into the output control register, and clears and reenables the serial fault registers (see Figure 13).
+When a shorted-load condition occurs with the TPIC46L01 or TPIC46L03, the controller must disable and reenable the channel to clear the fault register and fault flag.
+The TPIC46L02 automatically retries the output and \overline{FLT} clears after the fault condition has been corrected.